Tigertailz: New line-up (2012)

 On 20 May 2022, the Tigertailz FaceBook page announced that Rob Wylde was no longer a member of the band.
-On 17th December 2022 the band announced that Dendera and Power Quest frontman Ashley Edison would be joining the band as the new vocalist.
+On 17 December 2022 the band announced that Dendera and Power Quest frontman Ashley Edison would be joining the band as the new vocalist.

+Former drummer Ace Finchum died in October 2025, at the age of 62.

 Bare Knuckle Messiahs

 A second Tigertailz reunion (of sorts) took place in 2019 when departed vocalist Kim Hooker announced his new band Bare Knuckle Messiahs which features Hooker on vocals and guitar, joined by two former "Wazbones" era Tigertailz members, guitarist Cy Danaher and drummer Andy Skinner, with the line up being rounded out with the addition of bassist JJ.
 Hooker's new band released their debut album That Which Preys On The Dead through the DIAFOL label in October 2019.